fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 real, stateful workload.
 This test also measures the "before" picture the whole project
 attacks: what N restored clones cost with no sharing.

-The workload is deliberately simple and unforgiving: fill 1 GiB of heap with a deterministic per-page pattern, then once a second increment an in-memory counter and re-checksum a sample of the heap:
+The workload is simple and unforgiving: fill 1 GiB of heap with a deterministic per-page pattern, then once a second increment an in-memory counter and re-checksum a sample of the heap: